 This article explains about how to change the explanatory text that sits above the published responses.
 Please speak to your account manager if you do not have response publishing enabled on your Citizen Space hub and are interested in learning more about it.

-All published responses can be viewed on a dedicated page, which the public can access via a link which will appear on the Consultation Overview page.
+All published responses can be viewed on a dedicated page, which the public can access via a link which will appear on the overview page.

-You can customise various parts of this page for each consultation:
+You can customise various parts of this page: